Tours & Events for the History and Architecture Lover

 Stanton Hall Carriage House

 Kick off the second weekend of Pilgrimage with us in high style!
 We are celebrating the first annual Natchez Antiques Fair in Natchez fashion.
-Join us for a cocktail party of heavy hor d’oeuvres, an open wine and beer bar, a SPECIAL guest speaker, EARLY SHOPPING, and a party under the stars in the courtyard of Stanton Hall
+Join us for a cocktail party of heavy hor d’oeuvres, an open wine and beer bar, SPECIAL guest speaker James Sapp of Antiques Road Show fame, EARLY SHOPPING, and a party under the stars in the courtyard of Stanton Hall

 -